9 Real Estate Investing Platforms For Non-Accredited Investors

 • Short-term rentals

 Roofstock is unique because you aren’t just purchasing shares in individual properties.
-Instead, you’re buying them outright — often with financing — and someone else is managing them.
+Instead, you’re buying them outright — often with financing — and someone else manages them.

-Te platform matches you with property managers who oversee the day-to-day management
+The platform matches you with property managers who oversee the day-to-day management.

 You do have the option of investing in the real estate portfolio instead of buying a property.
 This requires a minimum of $5,000 to get started.
 Plus, you’ll have to remain invested for at least five years.